 The easiest thing way to get a killer waistline is drinking plenty of water.
 Replace your need to drink soda, alcohol, or other sugary drinks with a glass of water.
 Imagine all the calories you cut from your diet just by replacing all your drinks with water.

 One study reveals when dieters drank 500ml of water before meals lost 44% more weight when compared to those who didn’t.3 If you think drinking plain water is boring, add a few slices of cucumber or lemon.
 Just drink up!

 - We know it’s hard but find the strength to resist a midnight snack.
 There should be at least 2 hours of gap between dinner and sleep.
 Even munching on a healthy snack right before bed curbs calorie burning.

 - Get an adequate amount of 6-8 hours of sleep.
 When your body is constantly tired, it disturbs your metabolic rate, making it difficult for your body to burn fat.

-- Don’t stress out if you don’t see a difference.
+Don’t stress out if you don’t see a difference soon.
 Getting rid of tummy fat is a slow process.
-It takes diet, exercise, and a lot of determination.
+It takes a balanced diet, exercise, and a lot of determination.

 |↑1||Katcher, Heather I., Richard S. Legro, Allen R. Kunselman, Peter J. Gillies, Laurence M. Demers, Deborah M. Bagshaw, and Penny M. Kris-Etherton.
 “The effects of a whole grain–enriched hypocaloric diet on cardiovascular disease risk factors in men and women with metabolic syndrome.”
 The American journal of clinical nutrition 87, no. 1 (2008): 79-90.|